 Phishing: Hackers use deceptive emails or messages to trick you into revealing sensitive information like login credentials or installing malicious software.

-Weak Passwords: If you have weak or easily guessable passwords, hackers can use brute force attacks or password-cracking tools to gain access.
+Weak passwords: If you have weak or easily guessable passwords, hackers can use brute force attacks or password-cracking tools to gain access.

 Vulnerabilities: Exploiting software or system vulnerabilities is another method.
 Outdated or unpatched software can be susceptible to such attacks.

-Expert Tip: [EASY GUIDE] How to Update Device Drivers on a Windows 10 PC?
+Expert tip: [EASY GUIDE] How to Update Device Drivers on a Windows 10 PC?

-Remote Access: Hackers can exploit remote desktop or file-sharing services if they are not securely configured.
+Remote access: Hackers can exploit remote desktop or file-sharing services if they are not securely configured.

 Related: How Secure is Cloud Storage: Security Issues and Solutions

-Social Engineering: Manipulating individuals through social engineering tactics to divulge information or grant access.
+Social engineering: Manipulating individuals through social engineering tactics to divulge information or grant access.

-Physical Access: In some cases, hackers may physically access your computer to install malware or tamper with hardware.
+Physical access: In some cases, hackers may physically access your computer to install malware or tamper with hardware.

 Can a Computer Be Hacked if It Is Turned Off?

-In most cases, a computer that is completely turned off (not in Sleep or Hibernation Mode) is less vulnerable to remote hacking.
 When a computer is powered off, its operating system and software are not actively running, which means there are fewer attack surfaces for hackers to exploit.
-However, there are a few scenarios where a computer could still be vulnerable even when turned off:

-• Physical Access: If an attacker has physical access to the computer, they may be able to compromise it, for example, by installing malicious hardware or tampering with the system.
+• Physical access: If an attacker has physical access to the computer, they may be able to compromise it, for example, by installing malicious hardware or tampering with the system.

 • Wake-on-LAN (WoL): Some computers have Wake-on-LAN functionality enabled by default.
 This allows them to be powered on remotely using network signals.
 If an attacker has access to the local network and knows the computer’s MAC address, they might be able to turn it on and attempt an attack.

-For instance with “wake on LAN,” the computer can be configured to respond to remote instructions.
-A special signal can be sent to the computer over a shared network, allowing the hacker to power it back on and access any data they’d need.
 Without appropriate security software installed, such as anti-malware tools like Auslogics Anti-Malware, it is possible for hackers to access the computer remotely even if it is turned off.

 Such a scenario is likely in corporate settings where there are circumstances that require individuals to set computers to “wake on LAN.”

-• Firmware Exploits: In rare cases, sophisticated attackers may exploit vulnerabilities in a computer’s firmware or hardware, allowing them to compromise the system even when it’s powered off.
+• Firmware exploits: In rare cases, sophisticated attackers may exploit vulnerabilities in a computer’s firmware or hardware, allowing them to compromise the system even when it’s powered off.

 What to Do if Your Computer Is Hacked